This Turkish shepherd salad is a traditional mix of cucumber, tomato, olives, and feta cheese with lemon juice and olive oil: an easy summer salad!

 Here are the basic steps of how to make shepherd salad:

-1. Peel the cucumbers, seed them, and chop them into bite sized pieces.
+1. Peel 3 cucumbers, seed them, and chop them into bite sized pieces.
+(Or use English cucumber, which doesn’t need to be peeled or seeded.)

-5. Mix everything together in a bowl with olive oil, lemon juice, Kalamata olives, salt and pepper, and a splash of white wine vinegar.
+3. Mix everything together in a bowl with 3 tablespoons olive oil, the juice from 1 lemon, 1 handful Kalamata olives, salt and pepper, and a splash of white wine vinegar.

 Cucumber salads from around the world

-We can’t seem to get enough of cucumber salads…it seems like each nation has their own version.
+We can’t seem to get enough of cucumber salads, and it seems like each nation has their own version.
 Along with this Turkish shepherd salad, there are so many varieties of cucumber salads.
 Here are a few standouts:

 What other cucumber salad recipes do you know of?
 Let us know in the comments below!